 Fixer's secret affiliation with Zemo came to a head when he found himself having to rely on Zemo's help when the Thunderbolts were battling a possessed Juggernaut.
 MACH-V discovered Fixer's relationship with Zemo and, fearing the consequences, Fixer joined forces with some of the Thunderbolts in escaping the Raft.
 They did this by time-displacing the entire Raft-building.
 However, it did not go as planned as the displacement got them into the far past, which resulted in team having to go through numerous time-jumps, landing them in into Victiorian-styled England in which Fixer and his team met Jack the Ripper right up unto World War Two.

 While trying to return to their own present through time-jumps, Fixer and his Thunderbolts team-mates managed to return to the closest point in time yet from the point from which they originated.
 Only problem was that the new team of Thunderbolts arrived during the time that the original (still villainous) Thunderbolts first appeared on the scene.
 The teams soon came into contact with one another, with devastating results.
 Fixer accidentally killed his own former self.
 This also caused the reality/time-line to collapse, since Fixer was now not alive in the past.
 Fixer however managed to 'fix' this final mistake.
 He made a plan in which he would take the place of his own former self and once more become part of the original Thunderbolts team.
-In order to do this, and making sure that he would alter the timeline by knowing things from the future, his memory was erased up until the moment that his former self was killed.
+In order to do this, and making sure that he would not alter the timeline by knowing things from the future, his memory was erased up until the moment that his former self was killed.
 This daring move caused the reality to restore, and helped the new Thunderbolts to finally return to their proper time-line.
-Nothing has been heard from Fixer since this.
+Fixer was however caught in a time-loop.